BlueWebNodes/bluewebnodes.github.io/_posts/support/2020-10-12-web-design-CSS-Animation.md

 Keep it under control:
 <ul>
-<li>Use animations with purpose (not just for decoration)</li>
+<li>Use animations with purpose</li>
 <li>Keep them short and smooth (around 0.3–1 second is perfect)</li>
-<li>Avoid excessive motion (your users’ eyes will thank you)</li>
+<li>Avoid excessive motion</li>
 <li>Stay consistent across your site</li>
 <li>Test performance, especially on mobile devices</li>
 </ul>

-Remember, the goal is to enhance the experience—not make users dizzy.
+Remember, the goal is to enhance the experience, not make users dizzy.

 ## Final Thoughts

 CSS animation is a simple yet powerful way to upgrade your website.
 You don’t need to go full Hollywood—just adding small touches like hover effects or smooth transitions can make a huge difference.
 With the right balance, CSS animation can turn your static pages into engaging, interactive experiences that guide users, highlight content, and give your site a personality.

 Because at the end of the day, nobody wants a boring website—not even your HTML.